huawei-noah/SMARTS/ultra/docs/getting_started.md

   - `--policy`: A string tag on the evaluation experiment directory (default is TD3).
   - `--models`: The path to the saved model (default is models/).
   - `--episodes`: The number of evaluation episodes (default is 200).
+  - `--max-episode-steps`: The option to limit the number of steps per epsiodes (default is 200).
   - `--timestep`: The environment timestep in seconds (default is 0.1).
   - `--headless`: Whether to run evaluation without Envision (default is True).
   - `--experiment-dir`: The path to the spec file that includes adapters and policy parameters.
   - `--policy`: The policy (agent) to evaluate (default is sac).
-  - `--max-steps-episode`: The option to limit the number of steps per epsiodes (default is 10000).

   For example, let's re-run our DQN's evaluation with the following command:
   ```sh